Earth’s Best® Nutritionist Kate Geagan Shares Three No-Fuss Tips for Transitioning Baby from Bottle to Spoon

 - Offer lots of dark green veggies (and go organic!): Did you know dark green vegetables are the least commonly consumed option among both infants and toddlers?
 That’s the finding of a 2017 study from the American Academy of Pediatrics.
 Yet research has found that only 20 percent of babies are given vegetables as their first solid food.
 You can help reduce potential “yuk” reactions later by regularly offering a variety of nutrient-rich dark green organic veggies, like the spinach in Earth’s Best Organic® Pumpkin and Spinach Veggie Puree, at the early stages of their real food journey.
 Plus, organic veggies are grown without potentially harmful pesticides.

 - Continue the journey beyond baby food: “As toddlers grow older, often their fruit and veggie consumption goes down,” says Geagan.
 Continuing to offer a variety of veggies and fruits as part of meals and snacks helps them eat nutritiously as they age (it can take between 15-30 exposures to a new food, so the key is to keep offering).
-Opt for easy, on-the-go options, like a fresh banana or Earth’s Best Organic® Pea Crisps, which are made with only five ingredients and provide a good source of fiber for toddlers two and up.
+Opt for easy, on-the-go options, like a fresh banana or snap peas.

 Choosing the right baby food can be daunting for parents who have to make so many decisions for their children every day.
-Earth’s Best Organic® Stage 1 and Stage 2 jars and pouches make it easier by offering a large variety of organic vegetable and fruit combinations.
+Earth’s Best Organic® jars and pouches make it easier by offering a large variety of organic vegetable and fruit combinations.

 As one of the very first organic baby food brands and a pioneer in organic baby food, Earth’s Best® brand strives to make organic (food)? accessible for more families than ever before by keeping its products affordable and making them convenient to find.